MasterDumpling888/CM3070-Financial-Adviser-Bot-Arbor/README.md

     ollama pull gemma3
     ```

-#### 2. Trade Data
-**!!!!**

-The inference engine acts upon a trade data environment. **You must download this data for the engine to work.**

-Please download the data from this link: https://drive.google.com/file/d/1mGm5O4fFhHW7OwodeU5abVmHN7uvqUxT/view?usp=sharing

-**!!!!**

 #### 2. Firebase

 The backend uses Firebase Firestore for data persistence.
-You will need to download the admin SDK API key to make it work.
+You will need to download the admin SDK API key to make it work. **You must download this for the project to work.**

 Ideally, the `serviceAccountKey.json` cannot be shared, but for the sake of testing this prototype,the key will be provided separately through a Google drive link, so please ensure that you destroy this key after having test this prototype.Thank you!